Your Cornea: Conditions, Symptoms and Treatments

 The cornea is located at the front of the eye where protection is vital to the health of the eye.
-The cornea provides protection for the eye as much as possible but can be contaminated by bacteria or fungi.
+This provides protection for the eye as much as possible but can be contaminated by bacteria or fungi.
 There are some symptoms known for when the eye is contaminated and for when other situations occur as well, for each symptom, there are treatments to help.
 Corneal transplants are the last resort for treating these symptoms but can be the best option for some cases.

 The cornea is the transparent protective outer layer of the eye.
 It helps to protect against dirt, germs, and any other particle that can harm the eye.
 It also helps filter out some of the sun’s ultraviolet light.
 The cornea plays a critical role in vision as it refracts or bends light when it enters the eye.
 The three most important layers of the cornea are the epithelium, stroma, and the endothelium.
 The epithelium is the most superficial part of the cornea; it helps prevent external matter from entering the eye.
 The stroma is found behind the epithelium, it is made up of water and proteins giving it an elastic yet solid form, and it is the thickest part of the cornea.
 Lastly, the endothelium is a single layer of cells between the stroma and aqueous humor which works similar to a pump as it expels excess water that’s absorbed by the stroma.